TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

   1. Click "Devices" -> "Insert Guest additions CD image" in the menu bar
   2. Open a terminal by pushing `ctrl + alt+ t` on the keyboard, if a terminal does not open, click anywhere on the desktop of the VM and try again.
-  3. Type the following command into the terminal: `sudo apt install gcc make perl` You will be asked to type in the password you setup earlier.
+  3. Type the following commands into the terminal: `sudo apt-get update`, then `sudo apt-get upgrade`.
+You will be asked to type in the password you setup earlier.
 As you type your password, you'll notice there is no visual feedback.
 This is a security measure.
 Trust that it is taking you input.
-(Just type it and then push enter).
+(Just type it and then push Enter).
+  4. Type the following command into the terminal: `sudo apt install gcc make perl`.
+You might be requested to enter in your password again.
 If an error is thrown, reboot the VM and try the steps in this list again.
-  4. Run: `sudo /media/$USER/VBox*/VBoxLinux*.run` This may ask you for a password as well.
+  5. Run: `sudo /media/$USER/VBox*/VBoxLinux*.run` This might also require you to enter your password.
-  5. Run `reboot` in the terminal, and the VM should reboot.
+  6. Run `reboot` in the terminal, and the VM should reboot.
 If this does not work, reboot the VM by clicking the "start" menu, and selecting "reboot."
-  6. Click `devices` in the menu bar and go to `shared clipboard` then select the `bidirectional` option.
+  7. Click `devices` in the menu bar and go to `shared clipboard` then select the `bidirectional` option.

   **NOTE**:

-* If you encounter the error `...
-E: Package 'make' has no installation candidate` when running the command `sudo apt install gcc make perl`, please run the two following commands and then try again: `sudo apt-get update`, then `sudo apt-get upgrade`.
 * If upon trying to start the VM you only get a black screen, close and "power off" the VM, click "Settings -> Display" and make sure "Enable 3D Acceleration" is UNCHECKED, and Video memory is set to AT LEAST 128mb.
 * If you receive an error when trying to mount the Guest Additions CD image ("Unable to insert the virtual optical disk"), please reboot your host (Windows/OSX) operating system.
 Afterwards, ensure that there is no image file mounted in *both* Virtual Box as well as in the file system of the VM.